 - P.1 Enteral tubes are typically inserted via the nasopharynx or percutaneously and their tips are located in the stomach, duodenum or jejunum: - P.2 Enteral tubes are medical devices.
-No item, even water or air, must be passed through an enteral tube without it having been written up as a drug instruction. - P.3 Please refer to the separate enteral tube policy and procedures.
+No unprescribed items, even water or air, must be passed through an enteral tube. - P.3 Please refer to the separate enteral tube policy and procedures.